naturenet/naturenet-ios/README.md

 2. Download the source code of this entire project from Github.
 Pull or download the code as zip on your computer.

 3. Import the project to Xcode.
-You can double click "naturenet.xcodeproj" in the code directory
+You can double click "naturenet.xcodeproj" in the project directory

 4. Make sure you have signed in Xcode with your Apple developer account.
-Go to preferences -> Accounts -> Enter your credidentials in Apple ID.
+Go to preferences -> Accounts -> Apple ID -> Enter your credentials.

 5. Connect your registered iPhone, select your iPhone as the target and click run.
 Xcode will deploy the app on your phone.